Yoga Pose Primer: Double Toe Hold (Ubhaya Padangusthasana)

 Yoga Practice and Ubhaya Padangusthasana (Double Toe Hold) for Developing Balance Ubhaya Padangusthasana (Double Toe Hold)

-When we think of balance poses in yoga, we usually think of Vrksasana (Tree Pose), Garudhasana (Eagle Pose), and Hasta Padangusthasana (Hand-to-Big-Toe Pose) (photo right)—all one-legged standing poses.
+When we think of balance poses in yoga, we usually think of Vrksasana (Tree Pose), Garudhasana (Eagle Pose), and Hasta Padangusthasana (Hand-to-Big-Toe Pose) (shown in photo right)—all one-legged standing poses.
 Practicing these is, of course, essential for developing balance.
 But it’s also important to learn to balance while in different relationships to gravity.

 In my classes, I usually teach this pose toward the end of a practice, when I want to ground my students’ energy to prepare them to return to the outside world.